AMReX-Combustion/PeleC/Docs/sphinx/Equations.rst

 :math:`Y_k` is the mass fraction of the :math:`k^{\rm th}` species, with associated production rate, :math:`\dot\omega_k`.
-Here :math:`\mathbf{g}` is the gravitational vector, and :math:`S_{{\rm ext},\rho}, \mathbf{S}_{{\rm ext},\rho\mathbf{u}}`, etc., are user-specified source terms.  :math:`A_k` is an advected quantity, i.e., a tracer.
+Here :math:`\mathbf{g}` is the gravitational vector, and :math:`S_{{\rm ext},\rho}, \mathbf{S}_{{\rm ext},\rho\mathbf{u}}`, etc., are user-specified source terms.  :math:`A_k` is an advected quantity, i.e., a tracer. :math:`B_k` is spatially stationary quantity.
 Also :math:`\boldsymbol{\mathcal{F}}_{m}, \mathbf{\Pi}`, and :math:`\boldsymbol{\mathcal{Q}}` are the diffusive transport fluxes for species, momentum and heat.
 Note that the internal energy for species :math:`k` includes its heat of formation (and can therefore take on negative and